autogluon/autogluon/docs/tutorials/torch/hpo.md

 # MNIST Training in PyTorch
 :label:`sec_customstorch`

-In this tutorial, we are showing an example of doing HPO using AutoGluon using PyTorch.
+In this tutorial, we show an example of how to do HPO using AutoGluon with PyTorch.
 AutoGluon is a framework agnostic HPO toolkit, which is compatible with any training code written in python.
-(The Pytorch code used as an example in this tutorial is adapted from this [git repo](https://github.com/kuangliu/pytorch-cifar).
-In your applications, this code can be replaced with your own Pytorch code).
+(The PyTorch code used as an example in this tutorial is adapted from this [git repo](https://github.com/kuangliu/pytorch-cifar).
+In your applications, this code can be replaced with your own PyTorch code).

 Import the packages: